auth0/docs/articles/mfa/guides/configure-phone.md

 You can configure this factor to send messages through SMS, Voice, or to let the end users choose how they want the code to be delivered.

 ::: warning
-You can use SMS in production environments, but Voice MFA is currently a Beta feature, which should not be used in production environments.
+Voice MFA is currently a Beta feature.
+It should not be used in production environments.
 :::

 ## End user experience - SMS